-Hiking the Balkans invites you to join us in an amazing trip to Montenegro, a country with stunning mountains and a beautiful coast on the Adriatic Sea.
+Hiking the Balkans invites you to join us to an amazing trip to Montenegro, a country with stunning mountains and a beautiful coast on the Adriatic Sea.
 Although it is one of the smallest countries in Europe, its contribution to world cultural heritage is impressive, so come and discover it with us.

 So what’s in a name?